1. What Factors Increase the Risks of Liposuction Complications?

 - Intra-Abdominal Perforation with Visceral Injury

 With prompt diagnosis, an injury to an organ within the abdominal cavity can usually be repaired without long-term serious problems.
 However, if a liposuction cannula punctures the intestine, and the diagnosis is delayed until an infection has spread throughout the abdominal cavity, the consequences can be fatal.
-When liposuction is done totally by local anesthesia, any intestinal injury will immediately cause severe pain which should lead to a prompt diagnosis.
+When liposuction in Mumbai is done totally by local anesthesia, any intestinal injury will immediately cause severe pain which should lead to a prompt diagnosis.
 However if the liposuction is done under general anesthesia, then both the patient and the surgeon may be unaware of the injury until it is too late.

 - Hematoma or Seroma